ardriveapp/pub-docs/docs/src/docs/arfs/entity-types.md

 ## Overview

-Arweave transactions are composed of transaction headers and data payloads.
+Arweave transactions provide for a separation between data and metadata about that data via the use of headers.
+Key-value tags in the headers provide for expressive description about the data as well as searchability via gateway GraphQL APIs.

-ArFS entities, therefore, have their data split between being stored as tags on their transaction header and encoded as JSON and stored as the data of a transaction.
+ArFS adds an additional layer of separation between data and metadata by using separate transactions for ArFS metadata and, where applicable, ArFS file data.
+But it also makes use of tags and data separation within an ArFS metadata transaction by including data critical to tracking drive composition in the tags space of ArFS metadata transactions and having most of the other metadata encoded as JSON in the data body of the metadata transaction.
 In the case of private entities, JSON data and file data payloads are always encrypted according to the protocol processes defined below.

 - Drive entities require a single metadata transaction, with standard Drive tags and encoded JSON with secondary metadata.